linzjs/linz/docs/models.rst

 ``model`` should be an object with three keys:

 - ``title`` is required, unless you have a ``title`` field in your schema.
-The value you supply should be the name of a field in your schema.
+If not, you should reference another field in your schema.
 This field will be used to derive the *title* for the record, and label for the field.
 - ``label`` should be a singular noun describing the model.
 - ``description`` should be a short sentence describing the noun.